 - Name your feed

-Enter a name for your feed to help you quickly disguise the purpose.
-We suggest setting it to correspond to the Klavioy list, segment or campaign it will be used with.
+Enter a name for your feed to help you quickly describe the purpose.
+We suggest setting it to correspond to the Klaviyo list, segment or campaign it will be used with.

 - Select the list to subscribe the entries.